The population of Estonia increased last year

-According to the initial estimates of Statistics Estonia, the population number of Estonia as at 1 January 2016 was 1,311,800, which is 1,500 persons fewer than at the same time a year ago.
+According to Statistics Estonia, the preliminary estimate of the population of Estonia as at 1 January 2018 was 1,318,700, which is 3,070 persons more than at the same time a year ago.

-The population decreased by 1,400 due to negative natural increase (the number of deaths exceeded the number of births) and by 100 due to negative net migration (more persons emigrated from than immigrated to Estonia).
-In total, the population of Estonia decreased by 0.1% in 2015.
-The previous time the population decreased by less than 2,000 persons was 6 years ago but back then the main reason for this was the elevated natural increase.
-In 2015, net external migration was at its highest level since the restoration of independence in Estonia.
+The population decreased by 1,960 due to negative natural increase (the number of deaths exceeded the number of births) and increased by 5,030 due to positive net migration (more persons immigrated to Estonia than emigrated).
+In total, the population of Estonia increased by 0.2% in 2017.
+Net migration has been positive in Estonia for three years in a row.

 For further information:

 More detailed data have been published in the Statistical Database.